 Some test text!

 Welcome to PDFTron.
-Python3 for the PDFTron SDK is supported on both Linux and Windows and requires that custom wrappers are built.
+Python3 for the PDFTron SDK is supported on Windows, Linux and macOS and has precompiled wrappers available.
 To get started, choose your preferred platform from the tabs below.

 This guide will help you run PDFTron samples and integrate a free trial of the PDFTron SDK into Python applications on Windows.
 Your free trial includes unlimited trial usage and support from solution engineers.